parindraaa867/AT-CardWars-Vita/README.md

 No VPK is provided directly.
 Release contain an xdelta patch that must be applied to your own copy of the original game.
-You need version 1.11.0 of CardWars for iOS 6.0 (CardWars 1.11.0 iOS IPA)
+You need version 1.11.0 of CardWars for iOS 6.0 (CardWars 1.11.0 iOS IPA) (MUST BE ORIGINAL GAME FILES)

 1. Install `CardWars_Stub.vpk` on your Vita with VitaShell
 2. Download [xdelta3](https://github.com/jmacd/xdelta) ([Windows builds here](https://github.com/jmacd/xdelta-gpl/releases)) and put `xdelta3.exe`, the IPA and `CardWarsData.xdelta` in the same folder